-- 6 tablespoons butter - This is a slightly yellow buttercream frosting.
-For a whiter frosting you'll want to use 1/2 cup sustainably harvested palm shortening, but although the palm version is pictured my kids ended up really preferring the butter flavor
+- 6 tbsp pastured butter (This is a slightly yellow buttercream frosting.
+For a whiter frosting you'll want to use ½ cup sustainably harvested palm shortening but although the palm version is pictured my kids ended up really preferring the butter flavor)

-- 1 teaspoon vanilla (buy vanilla here or make your own vanilla with this recipe)
+- 1 tsp vanilla extract (or make your own vanilla with this recipe)

 - pinch sea salt